isaibrahim1/Portfolio/README.md

 # My Portfolio

-This portfolio showcases my web development skills and projects, targeting potential employers, clients, and collaborators.
+This portfolio show cases my web development skills and projects, targeting potential employers, clients, and collaborators.
 It highlights my technical abilities and passion for creating user-friendly digital experiences.
 Ultimately, it aims to connect me with opportunities where I can contribute and grow as a developer.
 [My Portfolio](https://isaibrahim1.github.io/Portfolio/).

 ## Features